 In 2014, Turnbull, together with musical director Aaron Carpene and stage director Stefano Vizioli who had been invited to join the project in 2013, began a series of annual workshops and performances.
 The aim was to bring together international artists from the world of opera with Cambodia’s own local talents in a process designed to forge cultural dialogue and exchange between Western and Cambodian arts.
 The former Amrita Performing Arts Dance Ensemble, co-founded by Fred Frumberg, became a stable partner in these workshops and led to a guest appearance at the 2017 Sanxay Summer Opera Festival in France of Mozart’s Die Zauberflöte, directed by Vizioli, and a staged abbreviated performance of Mozart at Angkor in March 2018 at Chaktomuk Hall in Phnom Penh.

 After the unfortunate passing of Turnbull, the project pushed forward, announcing an audience with King Norodom Sihamoni on July 29, 2019.
 Shortly after, a set of full performances was announced to take place in late-February 2020, chosen to run in conjunction with the 25th anniversary of the founding of the APSARA National Authority.
-The tight timeline, however, did not allow sufficient time for official requirements to occur and a new series of dates was announced for November 2020.
+The tight timeline and the impacts of Covid-19 however, did not allow sufficient time for official requirements to occur and a new series of dates was announced for December 2021.

 Aaron Carpenè, conductor, harpsichordist, organist, pianist and early music specialist, has forged a unique path in today’s music performance panorama.
 The combination of a profound knowledge and performance experience in 17th and 18th century European music and the desire to interact with some of the world’s great and unique performing arts traditions has led to the creation of the pioneering projects Opera Bhutan, a critically acclaimed intercultural operatic performance of G. F. Handel’s Acis and Galatea in the Royal Kingdom of Bhutan that incorporated traditional Bhutanese music, dance and costume and Japan Orfeo, an integration of Monteverdi’s first operatic masterpiece and Noh Theatre, Nihon Buyo and Gagaku music.
 For Spoleto Festival USA 2015 Carpenè created the performance score and conducted the first production in modern times of Francesco Cavalli’s opera Veremonda, l’Amazzone d’Aragona.
 He is currently working on an innovative intercultural opera project in Western Australia with the Yamaji Indigenous people.